Where can I get a copy of the Student Medical Report Form?

 What immunizations are necessary?

-Please refer to page 2 of the Student Medical Report Form for a complete list and instructions.
-You’ll find specific requirements for measles, mumps, rubella, tetanus, diphtheria, hepatitis B, and meningococcal disease, as well as a recommendation for varicella (chicken pox).
+Please refer to page 4 of the Student Medical Report Form for a complete list and instructions.
+You’ll find specific requirements for measles, mumps, rubella, tetanus, diphtheria, hepatitis B, and meningococcal disease, as well as varicella (chicken pox).

 What should I do if my immunization records are lost or unavailable?